Apple Music, direct from your Library

 The free-trial route

 Apple Music offers a free trial.
-If you do not currently subscribe but you want a specific mainstream song for the ceremony, you can sign up for the trial a few weeks before the wedding, build your moments in Wedding Player, and cancel after the day if you do not want to keep it.
+If you do not currently subscribe but you want specific mainstream songs for the day, you can sign up for the trial a few weeks before the wedding, build your moments in Wedding Player, and cancel after the day if you do not want to keep it.

 Trial length and pricing vary by country, so check the Music app or App Store for the current offer in your region.
-Use Wedding Player for rehearsal and the ceremony itself, then cancel if you want to go back to your previous service.
+Use Wedding Player for the rehearsal and the wedding itself, then cancel if you want to go back to your previous service.

 If you use Spotify

-If you're a Spotify user, you've probably already searched the App Store for a ceremony music app that works with your library.
-And you've noticed that none of them do.
-Not properly, anyway.
-This isn't something we chose.
-It's a restriction Spotify places on every app in the App Store.
+If you're a Spotify user, you've probably already searched the App Store for a wedding music app that works with your library.
+There isn't one.
+Not from us, not from anyone.
+That isn't a choice any app maker took: it's how Spotify licenses its catalogue, and the rules apply to every app equally.

 Why Apple Music works